 It ain’t Texas without a rodeo

 Half rodeo, half country “music” concert (forgive the quotation marks, but you all know that I believe “country music” to be an oxymoron).
-I negotiated with Ben to sit through an hour of the twangy Dwight Yoakam (apologies to Jan in England) so that we could see the first finals of Rodeo Austin.
+I negotiated with Ben to sit through an hour of the twangy Dwight Yoakum so that we could see the first finals of Rodeo Austin.
 More about the rodeo coming soon from the talented pen—erm, keyboard—of Ben.
 But my impression?
-Bucking broncos, steer roping, barrel racing, bull riding—super-fun, and I signed myself up on the rodeo circuit mailing list.
+Super-fun, and I got myself on the rodeo circuit mailing list.

 Remember the Alamo—or, not

 We blew out of Austin just before the SXSW Festival began, and headed south to San Antonio.
 Well, you can’t visit San Antonio without everyone encouraging you to visit the Riverwalk and the Alamo.
 The Riverwalk is, essentially, a crowded tourist mall, lined with mediocre restaurants, expensive and crappy gift shops, and hundreds of fat-butted tourists weaving around in oblivion, or sitting listlessly in the countless tour boats that float past, a bored guide monotoning some quasi-historical fact or other.